 WHAT THE SYSTEM IS

 The University of Alabama System consists of three doctoral research universities: The University of Alabama, The University of Alabama at Birmingham, and The University of Alabama in Huntsville.
-The System is governed by The Board of Trustees of The University of Alabama as stipulated by the Alabama Commission.* The purpose of the Board of Trustees is to ensure the effective leadership, management, and control of the institutions of the System in order to provide for a definitive, orderly form of governance, and to secure and maintain responsive, progressive, and superior institutions of higher education.
+The System is governed by The Board of Trustees of The University of Alabama as stipulated by the Alabama Constitution.* The purpose of the Board of Trustees is to ensure the effective leadership, management, and control of the institutions of the System in order to provide for a definitive, orderly form of governance, and to secure and maintain responsive, progressive, and superior institutions of higher education.
 The Board of Trustees created the present multi-campus structure in 1969, and each of the component institutions has a unique mission that is consistent with the broader mission of the System.

 HOW THE SYSTEM IS GOVERNED